What’s Archimedes Got to Do With It?

-It was 4 to 6 weeks later when “the light went on”.
-High School Physics – 1962: Archimedes, Sir Isaac Newton and a couple of guys named Navier and Stokes, to acknowledge but a few.
+It was four to six weeks later when the light went on.
+High school physics — 1962: Archimedes, Sir Isaac Newton and a couple of guys named Navier and Stokes, to acknowledge but a few.
 We’re talking fluid dynamics here — convection.
 Some of the same principles, laws and equations associated with ocean currents are applicable to an iced mixing jar filled with gin and vermouth, then buried in ice and left on its own for a period of time.
 Molecules of liquid descend in suspension as they chill, displacing the molecules below.
 In a small vessel like a bar’s mixing jar, it is in fact a very slow stirring.
 Now, this was most appropriate; almost poetic, I thought.
 I had been taught never to shake a martini in spite of James Bond.
-Stirring Manhattans and Martinis was the accepted method since my grandfather’s day.
+Stirring Manhattans and martinis was the accepted method since my grandfather’s day.

 In 1979, I was working in Sonoma County, California.
 Commuters returning home from San Francisco would make a mobile-phone call (remember those?) after breaking through the traffic bottleneck at the north end of Marin.
 Once crossing into Sonoma County they were on the final approach to downtown.
 “Pat, bury one,” was the order.
 “I’m ten minutes out.”
 And so it happened.
 The Ten- Minute Martini was finally christened and has been slowly gaining popularity since.